I'm a member

 Printer Friendly Version

-DESCRIPTIONAn integrated system providing magnetic resonance imagining (MRI)-guided focused ultrasound (MRgFUS) treatment is proposed as a noninvasive therapy for uterine fibroids.
-MRgFUS is also being investigated for the treatment of other benign and malignant tumors, including palliative treatment of painful bone metastases.
+DESCRIPTIONAn integrated system providing magnetic resonance-guided focused ultrasound (MRgFUS) treatment is proposed as a noninvasive therapy for uterine fibroids and for pain palliation of bone metastases.
+MRgFUS is also being investigated as a treatment of other benign and malignant tumors.

-Uterine fibroids (leiomyomata) are one of the most common conditions affecting women in the reproductive years; symptoms include menorrhagia, pelvic pressure, or pain.
-There are several approaches that are currently available to treat symptomatic uterine fibroids: hysterectomy; abdominal myomectomy; laparoscopic and hysteroscopic myomectomy; hormone therapy; uterine artery embolization; and watchful waiting.
-Hysterectomy and various myomectomy procedures are considered the gold standard treatment.
+As noted, FDA has approved an MRgFUS for treatment of uterine fibroids, which is one of the most common conditions affecting women in the reproductive years.
+Symptoms of uterine fibroids include menorrhagia, pelvic pressure, or pain.
+Several approaches are currently available to treat symptomatic uterine fibroids: hysterectomy; abdominal myomectomy; laparoscopic and hysteroscopic myomectomy; hormone therapy; uterine artery embolization; and watchful waiting.
+Hysterectomy and various myomectomy procedures are considered the criterion standard treatment.

 POLICY EXCEPTIONSFederal Employee Program (FEP) may dictate that all FDA-approved devices, drugs or biologics may not be considered investigational and thus these devices may be assessed only on the basis of their medical necessity.